« return to job listing

 Overview: While skeletal x-rays remain the first radiological procedure usually performed on a patient, CT Scans, MRIs, ultrasounds and other modern diagnostic imaging procedures can now produce a non-invasive, three dimensional image of nearly any soft tissue body structure.
 Diagnostic Radiologists interpret the test results produced by these remarkable instruments and also perform various specialty procedures.

 - Instruct radiologic personnel in desired techniques, positions and projections

 - Interpret images and confer with medical and dental officers regarding diagnoses

 - Perform special procedures including, fluoroscopy, tomography, angiography and nuclear imaging

 - Establish and enforce standards for protection of patients and personnel

-- For Qualified status, completion of residency in radiology acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a radiology residency program acceptable to the Surgeon General, HQ USAF.

 - For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
 This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.